Brett-Tanner/Journal/2023/Sep_23.md

 - UX

-  - [] Sort arrival/departure options by modifier
-    - different directions for each
-    - right now they're in creation order, potential problem now we can manually edit
-  - Forms
-    - [] Add useful error messages to all forms (from backend)
-    - [] Add JS validation as well (constraint validation API, see the [Odin Project Lesson](https://www.theodinproject.com/lessons/javascript-form-validation-with-javascript))
+  - [] Move condensed stats table and headers into the partial as well
+    - means sorting out something else to pass
+  - [] Give AMs the ability to sort condensed stats as well
   - Images
     - [] Use picture tags (or at least some way of loading smaller images on mobile)
     - [] Create a workflow for generating responsive versions